-4 Runtime options for all programs
+4 Runtime options

 Both gsi and gsc as well as executable programs compiled and linked using gsc take a '-:' option which supplies parameters to the runtime system.
 This option must appear first on the command line.
 The colon is followed by a comma separated list of options with no intervening spaces.
 The available options are: